SenseNet/sncom-resources/_drafts/2017-11-29-sn-frontend-releases-in-november.md

 ### Batch actions

-Batch actions (copy, move and delete) has been improved on both back- and frontend.
+Batch actions (copy, move and delete) have been improved on both back- and frontend.
 Now the client will receive a verbose response - per operation - and can trigger exactly the same repository events as for single operations.
 Let's take a look at the example *batch copy* operation response.
 ```json
 {
    "d": {